Deejuh719/gamenight-cli/readme.md

 ### Vigenere Cipher (But Better) (06.27.2024)
 1. Fully functional cipher that actually encrypts and decrypts based on user input
-2. From "The Big Book of Small Python Projects", base code on [here](https://inventwithpython.com/bigbookpython/project80.html)
+2. From "The Big Book of Small Python Projects", base code [here](https://inventwithpython.com/bigbookpython/project80.html)
 3. Only thing I changed about this code was the title/intro to the cipher
 4. Will use as an example to edit the first cipher from FreeCodeCamp